Yangseungchan/DataStructure/README.md

 # (3) Make your own repository in github homepage

-    * You need toi copy the URL of your repository.
+     You need to copy the URL of your repository.

 # (4) Linking the current directory with the github repository